04-02-2025 14:21

 5. Automate FX handling to free up your time

 Small businesses as well as large corporates can all benefit from automating their FX handling.
-Nordea’s award-winning AutoFX solution helps businesses free up resources, eliminate manual tasks and minimize operational risk and human errors.
+Nordea’s award-winning and widely used AutoFX solution helps businesses free up resources, eliminate manual tasks and minimize operational risk and human errors.

 Find out more about the full range of automation tools in Nordea’s AutoFX Suite, available in DenmarkSwedenFinland and Norway.
 Please note that our AutoFX offering varies depending on market.